Qbizinc/qbiz-wiki/sales-enablement/nibbles/operationalizing-data-science.md

     - "Data engineers are best suited to put these datasets together."
     - "Qbiz recommends a feature-store as machinery to put together these datasets."
   - "The most mature vision of the feature-store allows a data scientist to click a few buttons and receive the correct, customized dataset for the desired model type and parameters."
+    - A general-purpose product for this does not exist.
+    -

 ## 2. Doing Data Science